nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 There are several techniques that can be used to extract the key information from a body of text, the most popular being the Named Entity Recognition (NER).
 NER involves training a model, (LLM or in this case a statistical model) to identify and classify named entities in a text.
 The NER model we have used and finetuned is from the [spaCy](https://spacy.io/api/entityrecognizer) library, which is a popular NLP library.
 #### NER

-We defined a set of custom classes for this NER to encompass the relevant information we talked about above, so building on our diagram from above, this is a representation of what we are doing with this model.
+To utilise NER in this context, we first have to identify the relevant entity categories we want to extract.
+Some example of these are: `[RESPONSIBILITIES, SKILLS, TOOLS, QUALIFICATIONS]`.
+We then train the model to identify these entities in the text, and classify them into the relevant categories.
+Building on our diagram from above, this is a representation of how this model works in relation to our goal of reducing the dimensionality of the data.

 <img src="/img/job_ner3.png" alt="3d Plot" width="900">

 The benefits of this are twofold:
 1. Reducing the amount of data.
-The amount of data we extracted amounts to a little over 25% of the original data, on average over the 1 million job postings we have.
+The data extracted using NER equates to 30% of the original data, which is a significnant reduction.
 2. Removed unrelated information.
 We have removed a fair amount of the text that is not pertinent to the underlying role, which should increase the quality of the embeddings.

 #### Sub Component Embedding

-Sub Component Embedding (SCE) builds on our NER technique above, and involves taking the output of the NER model and using it to create a new embedding for each sub component.
+Sub-Component Embedding (SCE) builds on our NER technique above, and involves taking the output of the NER model and using it to create a new embedding for each sub component.
 All these individual embeddings can then be used to create a Composite Embedding Vector (CEV) for the entire job posting.
 This presents us with three major benefits:

-1. Reducing in data, again.
-As we now only have to create embeddings for each unique sub component, we can greatly reduce the amount of data we have to send through a large language model.
-Even further than this, we have also changed the way this scales with amount of data, scaling logarithmically.
+1. Further data reduction.
+As we now only have to create embeddings for each unique sub-component, we can greatly reduce the amount of data we have to send through a large language model.
+Alongside this, we have also changed the way this scales with amount of data, scaling logarithmically.
 2. Flexibility.
-Having the ability to recompile an embedding from a range of subcomponents means that we have in the way we combine the subcomponents, whether they are all weighted equally, or a weighted relative to their classification.
+Having the ability to recompile an embedding from a range of sub-components means that we have flexibility in the way we combine the sub components, whether they are all weighted equally, or a weighted relative to their classification.
 3. Visualisation.
-Having the ability to visualise the semantic distance between each subcomponent, and the overall job posting, we can see how each of the subcomponents relate to the job posting, and the axis we are visualising them on.
+Having the ability to visualise each subcompoent by it's self, and in relation to the CEV, we can gain an insight into how each of the sub-components relate to the job posting, and the axis we are visualising them on.

 <img src="/img/sub_component3.png" alt="3d Plot" width="900">

-Looking at how the amount of token's needed to embed for each of these methods, we can see the impact of our techniques, and how the sub component embedding method is the most efficient.
+Plotting the quantity of token's required to generate embeddings for each of these methods, we can see the impact of our techniques, and how the sub component embedding method is the most efficient.
 At 1 million Job postings, embedding the full NER of the job posting uses 30% of the tokens that embedding the full description needs.
 Further, the sub component embedding method uses only 6% of the tokens.

 <div style="max-width: 800px; margin: 0 auto;">